 Cleveland, OH 44106

 This program is the primary affiliate of the Case Western Reserve University (CWRU) School of Medicine and is based at the University Hospitals Case Medical Center (UHCMC).
-The Family Medicine Department at CWRU is proud of being currently ranked 12th nationally by U.S. News and World Report and 15th nationally in term of National Institute of Health funding.
-We are the editorial home of the Annals of Family Medicine, the highest impact journal of our discipline.
 UHCMC is dedicated to the vision of being a regional leader in providing high quality, compassionate and cost-effective health care, including the full spectrum of prevention, diagnosis, and treatment while enhancing its status as a nationally recognized academic health center.
-Training occurs at both UHCMC and its affiliated community inpatient and outpatient facilities in the University Hospital Health System, affording resident physicians exposure to cutting edge technology and faculty in a tertiary academic setting with complementary community-based training.
+Training occurs at both UHCMC and its affiliated community inpatient and outpatient facilities in the University Hospital Health System (UHHS), affording resident physicians exposure to cutting edge technology and faculty in a tertiary academic setting with complementary community-based training.

-During their residency training, residents may focus on global health, OB and women’s health, and public health/preventive medicine.
-Faculty members have added training/qualifications/interest in sports medicine, osteopathic manipulation, psychiatry, OB/women’s health, genetics, sleep medicine, addiction medicine, public health/preventive medicine, research, hospital medicine, adolescent medicine, HIV medicine, geriatrics, and hospice and palliative medicine.
-Available fellowship opportunities within the department include OB, women’s health, academic medicine, and public health/preventive medicine and within the University Hospitals Health System include sports medicine, geriatrics, and urgent care.
+During their residency training, residents may expand their skills and experience in global health, sports medicine, addiction medicine, and and public health/preventive medicine.
+Faculty members have added training/qualifications/interest in sports medicine, osteopathic manipulation, psychiatry, OB/women’s health, genetics, addiction medicine, public health/preventive medicine, research, hospital medicine, adolescent medicine, HIV medicine, geriatrics, and medical informatics.
+Available fellowship opportunities within the department include OB, women’s health, academic medicine, and public health/preventive medicine and within the UHHS include sports medicine, geriatrics, and sleep medicine.
 We also have an online integrative medicine curriculum that residents can choose to participate in throughout their residency.

 Interested candidates should apply through ERAS.